marsch/Architecture/Connectors/AdapterGuide.md

 ## Standardized Actions
 ### Upsert Object
-This action accepts an object as it's input.
+This action accepts an object as its input.
 If the incoming object does not have an ID, this action will create an object in the system it is connected to.
 If the incoming object does have an ID, this action will update the object in the system with the corresponding ID.
 The adapter should emit the state of